nslee333/dev-folder/task_app/project_notes.md

-Basic idea:
+Basic idea:<br>
-    - MERN stack.
+    - MERN stack.<br>
-    - Basic todo app.
+    - Basic todo app.<br>
-        - Two sections: Todo and completed tasks.
-        - Daily.

-[Completed-Tasks]:
+[Completed-Tasks]: <br>
+Note: The number assigned to the task is given at conception, and listed by when they were completed, with the top of the list being the oldest, the last being the latest.

     1. Initialize a database for task app - collection for tasks.